-The award recognizes a New Hampshire not-for-profit organization (or an individual who works for a non-profit) that demonstrates exemplary and aspirational commitment or innovation toward improving the health of New Hampshire’s children and families.
+The award recognizes a New Hampshire not-for-profit organization, or an individual who works for a non-profit, that demonstrates exemplary and aspirational commitment or innovation toward improving the health of New Hampshire’s children and families.

 In recognition of their work, the recipient receives a check in the amount of $2,500*.

-Nominees should have advanced best practices in one of the NH Children’s Health Foundation’s priority areas: increasing access to children’s health and dental insurance coverage, promoting oral health prevention, preventing childhood obesity, reducing food insecurity, or preventing and reducing childhood trauma.
-Nominees are not required to be current or past NH Children’s Health Foundation grantees.
+Nominees should have advanced best practices in one of the New Hampshire Children’s Health Foundation’s priority areas: preventing and reducing childhood trauma; increasing access to children’s health insurance coverage; promoting oral health; promoting healthy eating or active living.

 * Awards to individuals are subject to taxes, unless directed to a tax-exempt entity

-- Nominations should not exceed two pages and should describe:
+Submissions should not exceed two pages and should describe:

 - The nominee’s exemplary and aspirational commitment or innovation toward improving the health of New Hampshire’s children and families

-- Specifics about the nominee’s record of achievement and a description of the impact the nominee has had on the community
+- A description of the impact the nominee has had on the community.

 Include 2 current letters of support that address the contribution the nominee has made and why the nominee is deserving of recognition.